adamjkeller/apprunner-vpc-connector-demo/README.md

 <details><summary> Database resources </summary>

 To create our database cluster in RDS, we're going to use the `ServerlessCluster` construct.
-Once again this construct is going to many resources on our behalf, with only a few lines defining our requirements.
+Once again this construct is going to create many resources on our behalf, with only a few lines of code on our end defining our requirements.
 Things get interesting here, and let me explain the magic after the creation of the database cluster.
 I am a big fan of automating everything that is within reason and makes sense for the scenario.
 In this case, I need a database and table created on the RDS cluster.
-To do this in an automated way I need to ensure that the cluster is up, I have credentials to access to host, and then run the proper sql commands.
+To do this in an automated way I need to ensure that the cluster is up, I have credentials to access to host, as well as a medium to then run the proper sql commands.

 This is where the `AwsCustomResource` construct comes to save the day!
 This construct is perfect for one off scenarios where you need issue an AWS API call that doesn't have direct CloudFormation support.
 In this case, we want to run the `RDSDataService` `executeStatement` command, which executes a sql statement in the database host.
 I don't have to hardcode the database user credentials as the command will programatically access the required values to access the database host via a secret json object stored in Secrets Manager (the secret was created as a part of the ServerlessCluster construct).
+You can see this reference in the `secretArn: dbCluster.secret?.secretArn,` parameter.

+Lastly, i'm using some helper methods to allow for access within the security group for the database cluster.
+This security group will be referenced later when we create the VPC connector for AWS App Runner.

 ```typescript
 const dbCluster = new rds.ServerlessCluster(this, "AppRunnerDemoDatabase", {